raunak2007/blog/_posts/2023-04-05-AP_computers_networks.md

 ---
-title: Computers and Networks (Unit 4)
-description: Add Definitions from Unit 4 Computer Systems and Networks
 toc: true
 comments: true
 layout: post
-permalink: /week29/computer&networks
-categories: [week 29]
+title: Computers and Networks (Unit 4)
+description: Add Definitions from Unit 4 Computer Systems and Networks
 ---
 ## Requirements
 > Work through College Board Unit 4... blog, add definitions, and pictures.
 Be creative, for instance make a story of Computing and Networks that is related to your PBL experiences this year.